-To understand the radical right's policy impact I first had to recognise how its sociocultural ideology informed its socio-economic policy preferences.
-This has led to the first major contribution of this book: the radical right's core ideology of nativism and authoritarianism has clear distributive implications that favour threatened core workers ("labour market insiders") and male breadwinners, typically at the expense of the unemployed, the poor, immigrants, ethnic minorities, and new social risk groups such as working women and precarious nonstandard workers ("labour market outsiders").
+To understand the radical right's policy impact I first had to recognize how its sociocultural ideology informed its socio-economic policy preferences.
+This has led to the first major contribution of this book: the radical right's core ideology of nativism and authoritarianism has clear distributive implications that favour threatened core workers ('labour market insiders') and male breadwinners, typically at the expense of the unemployed, the poor, immigrants, ethnic minorities, and new social risk groups such as working women and precarious non-standard workers ('labour market outsiders').
 In other words, selective protections for the native (male) core workforce go hand in hand with the promotion of a racialized and gendered precariat when the radical right gets to decide who gets what, when, and how in contemporary capitalism.
-The importance of ideological values (nativism & authoritarianism) in shaping distributive policy preferences (selective status protection) illuminates how deeply intertwined cultural and economic conflicts have become.
+The importance of ideological values (nativism and authoritarianism) in shaping distributive policy preferences (selective status protection) illuminates how deeply intertwined cultural and economic conflicts have become.

 The commonalities of the radical right's distributive impact might appear hidden by the varieties of policies the radical right has implemented in government.
-In some contexts, these parties have opted for trade protectionism or economic nationalism, whereas in other contexts, they have prioritised familialism or welfare chauvinism.
-To make sense of this variation I built on the literature of comparative political economy and welfare state research that highlights the enduring capitalist diversity in which domestic political actors find themselves.
+In some contexts, these parties have opted for trade protectionism or economic nationalism, whereas in other contexts, they have prioritized familialism or welfare chauvinism.
+To make sense of this variation, I built on the literature of comparative political economy and welfare state research that highlights the enduring capitalist diversity in which domestic political actors find themselves.
 As countries have different economic vulnerabilities and institutional legacies, they have to rely on diverse policy instruments to achieve similar distributive outcomes.
 This recognition has informed the second main contribution of this book: the political-economic profile of welfare state contexts and growth models provides the radical right with diverse opportunities and constraints when pursuing their nativist-authoritarian agenda.
 This insight is important not only to make sense of the remarkable variations through which radical right parties have changed national models of capitalism and welfare; it also holds implications for the viability of liberal democracy as such.
-One of the broader takeaway messages of this book is that the radical right uses the welfare state to manufacture consent for authoritarianism.
+One of the broader political implications of this book is that the radical right uses the welfare state to manufacture consent for authoritarianism.

 Neoliberalism may have come to an end with the fallout of the global financial crisis, the Covid-19 pandemic, the current cost-of-living crisis, and the looming climate crisis, but the political exhaustion of our dominant economic order is by no means a guarantee for the resurgence of inclusive forms of social solidarity.
 There are different ways in which a sense of solidarity may be reinvigorated in a world of multiple crises.
-It is my hope that the radical right will not represent the only one in the emerging post-neoliberal era.
+The radical right's policy of selective status protection represents one of them.